 |2.
 Current Assets||200000|

-Here, using the method described, the amount of capital employed will be:
+Here, using the method described, the amount will be:

 Alternatively, we can compute the capital employed by using the liabilities side of the balance sheet.
 We proceed as follows:

-Going back to our example balance sheet and using this approach, we evaluate the Capital Employed as:
+Going back to our example balance sheet and using this approach, the formula is:

-- Sum total of all assets fixed or current (Gross Capital Employed)
+- Sum total of all assets fixed or current (gross)

-In this formulation of ROCE, sometimes use of ‘Average Capital Employed’ is preferred over just ‘Capital Employed’.
-What is Average Capital Employed?
-It is an average of the capital employed at the beginning and at the end of the accounting period.
+In this formulation of ROCE, sometimes the use of average capital employed is preferred over just capital employed.
+What is the average capital employed?
+It is an average of the amount under it at the beginning and at the end of the accounting period.

-Another use of Capital Employed is that it is a measure of the size of the business.
-Regulators use it to classify businesses into small, medium or big.
+Another use of it is that it is a measure of the size of the business.
+Regulators use it to classify businesses into small, medium, or big.